rkkocheran/prescription_drugs/README.md

 ## Analysis of TN Medicare Part D Prescriber and Prescription Data
 This is a repository for a project completed during my Data Analytics apprenticeship at [Nashville Software School](https://nashvillesoftwareschool.com/).
-In this project, I explored medical provider, prescription, medication and county-level data using PowerBI and SQL to calculate various prescription statistics.
+In this project, I explored medical provider, prescription, medication and county-level data using Power BI and SQL to calculate various prescription statistics.
 The technology and skills employed to achieve this goal include: PowerBI, SQL, PostgreSQL, pgAdmin, and ERDs.

 ### PostgreSQL queries are used to find answers to the following questions:
 1. Which prescriber had the highest total number of claims (totaled over all drugs)?
 Report the nppes_provider_first_name, nppes_provider_last_org_name,  specialty_description, and the total number of claims.